Bears-R-Us/arkouda/README.md

 Memory tracking is turned on by default and turned off by using the  `--memTrack=false` flag

-Logging messages are turned on by default and turned off by using the `--logging=false` flag
+Trace logging messages are turned on by default and turned off by using the `--trace=false` flag

 Other command line options are available and can be viewed by using the `--help` flag